DahnM20/ai-flow-docs/docs/contribute/create-new-node.md

 To determine the exact key name to retrieve a parameter, refer to the `packages/backend/config.yaml`.

-Note that processor context is initialized only when you extend `UserContextExtensionProcessor`.
+Note that processor context is initialized only when you extend `ContextAwareExtensionProcessor`.

 ## Implement Node Behavior